m-nepal/LearningDjango/README.md

 # LearningDjango
-This is a learner tutorial created just to play with Django and python https://docs.microsoft.com/en-us/visualstudio/python/learn-django-in-visual-studio-step-01-project-and-solution
+This tutorial is based on the source provided on link below.
+Just tried to follow whatever the link said. https://docs.microsoft.com/en-us/visualstudio/python/learn-django-in-visual-studio-step-01-project-and-solution